-The Town has entered into a lease agreement as lessee for financing the acquisition of a fire engine, and 3 police vehicles.
+The Town has entered into a lease agreement as lessee for financing the acquisition of a fire engine.
 This lease agreement qualifies as a capital lease for accounting purposes and, therefore, has been recorded at the present value of the future minimum lease payments as of the inception date.